-I would look for preferably "organic" or at least "all-natural" dry bird mixes.
-"Fortified diets" are not necessarily good as often inferior, artificial additives are used, which may have no health benefit at all or indeed may even be harmful.
-It is far better to buy unfortified mixes and add a good quality bird supplement instead.
+"Organic" or at least "all-natural" dry bird mixes are preferred.
+"Fortified diets" often contain inferior, artificial additives which may be harmful.
+If organic / all-natural mixes aren't available, it is best to buy unfortified mixes and add a good quality bird supplement instead.

 - Harrisons is another dry mix that vets commonly recommend; however, it is a pelleted food and not all birds will easily accept it.
 It usually can only be purchased at vet offices.

 Fruits, vegetables (including leafy greens), sprouted seeds should account for approximately 20 - 25% of your bird's diet.
 Please note that pale vegetables, including celery or iceberg salad, offer very little nutritional value.

 - Organically grown fruit and vegetables can be given to your pets with its skin on; otherwise remove the skin or wash very thoroughly to remove pesticides, insecticides and other toxins, and cut into manageable pieces depending on the size of your bird.

 - Fresh is always best, but fresh vegetables and fruits are not always readily accepted or feasible